United States Regiments & Batteries > New YorkInfantry

 October 16-17 Reconnaissance to Charlestown

 October 20 Colonel Burke was court martialled and dismissed from the service for his actions at Antietam.
-Lieutenant Colonel Fowler was promoted to colonel and command of the regiment.
+Lieutenant Colonel Henry Fowler was promoted to colonel and took command of the regiment.

-October 25 Captain Joseph O’Neil of Company A prmomted to major
+October 25 Captain Joseph O’Neil of Company A was promoted to major.

-October 29-November 17 Advance up Loudoun Valley and movement to Falmouth, Va.
+October 29-November 17 Advance up Loudoun Valley and movement to Falmouth, Virginia.

-October 31 Major Richard Bentley promoted to lieutenant colonel
+October 31 Major Richard Bentley was promoted to lieutenant colonel.

 December 12-15